CornellAutonomousBikeTeam/Playback/README.md

 The easiest way to run this tool is to get the latest JAR file from [the "Releases" section][1].
 You'll need Java 8.

 You can build this tool with Maven, using the command `mvn package`.
-Two JARs will be created in target/ - you'll want to run the one ending in `-jar-with-dependencies` one, because it has all the libraries bundled.
+It'll make a runnable JAR file in the `target/` folder.

 Here's a screenshot of the main window.
 (Tip: Can't see all the buttons?
 Make the window wider.)